muratkeremozcan/ui-testing-best-practices/sections/advanced/reaching-ui-state.md

 ![deleting building points and controllers](../../assets/images/ui-state/delete-states.PNG)

-Testing the UI, you might chose to delete the right pane (red flow) and then in another test you might choose to delete the left pane (blue flow).
+Testing the UI, you might choose to delete the right pane (red flow) and then in another test you might choose to delete the left pane (blue flow).
 This leaves out 1 final path through the state diagram where right pane and then left pane are deleted one at a time.

 We already covered deleting the right pane in a UI test (red path).
 Why not avoid repeating this test and utilize app app actions, getting access to the delete function in the source code and using `cy.invoke()` to call it?